 port 9642 TCP (another port for receiving audio from an external MB LIVE station)

-etc etc. If you have to connect so many MB LIVE at the same time then you need to open as many consecutive ports as the maximum MB LIVE that will connect.
+etc etc. If many MB LIVE must be connected at the same time, then as many consecutive ports must be opened as the maximum MB LIVE that will connect.

 For example, if up to 10MB LIVE could connect at the same time, then I will open 10 TCP ports from 9641 to 9650

 After you have opened the DMZ service in the router, do a test to see if MB STUDIO can receive connections from the outside.
 Open the MB STUDIO configuration and click on NETWORK and then click on TEST:

 The test result must be an OK window

 If you get a "Can't connect!" message it means that your router is not correctly configured or your internet connection does not have a public ip.